jaymew88/around-react/README.md

 ### Intro

 This is a project called "Around The U.S.".
 It is an interactive page where users can add, remove, or like photos.
+This version uses an API with React hooks and componets to load intial card and the user profile.

 ### Figma